Acne impacts millions of lives negatively all across the globe

 Lowering antibiotics-use and helping acne-patients at the same time

 We have identified a bacterial protein that can degrade Propionibacterium acnes biofilm in vitro.
-The properties of the protein are unique and the approach to target biofilms is novel.
+The properties of the protein are unique and the approach to target biofilms in acne vulgaris is novel.
 Our strategy is to purify the bacterial protein and use it as an ingredient of a facial cream.
 Compared to the currently available acne treatments our proposed product has the potential to: